Bazaar

 A bazaar (Note: بازار; بازار; پازار; бозор/bozor; बाज़ार; ਬਜ਼ਾਰ।; বাজার; بازار; بازاڕ) or souk (Note: سوق; שׁוּק.
-In English, the word can also be spelled souq or suq.) is a marketplace consisting of multiple small stalls or shops, especially in the Middle East, the Balkans, Central Asia, North Africa and South Asia.
+In English, the word can also be spelled souq or suq.) is a marketplace consisting of multiple small stalls or shops, especially in West Asia, North Africa, the Balkans, Central Asia, and South Asia.
 They are traditionally located in vaulted or covered streets that have doors on each end and served as a city's central marketplace.

 The term bazaar originates from Persian, where it referred to a town's public market district.
-The term bazaar is sometimes also used to refer collectively to the merchants, bankers and craftsmen who work in that area.
-The term souk comes from Arabic and refers to marketplaces in the Middle East and North Africa.
+Bazaari refers collectively to the merchants, bankers and craftsmen who work in a bazaar.
+The term souk comes from Arabic and refers to marketplaces in West Asia and North Africa.

 Although the lack of archaeological evidence has limited detailed studies of the evolution of bazaars, the earliest evidence for the existence of bazaars or souks dates to around 3000 BCE.
-Cities in the ancient Middle East appear to have contained commercial districts.
+Cities in the ancient West Asia appear to have contained commercial districts.
 Later, in the historic Islamic world, bazaars typically shared in common certain institutions, such as the position of the muḥtasib, and certain architectural forms, such as roofed streets and courtyard buildings known in English as caravanserais.
 The exact details of their evolution and organization varied from region to region.

-In the 18th and 19th centuries, Western interest in oriental culture led to the publication of many books about daily life in Middle Eastern countries.
+In the 18th and 19th centuries, Western interest in oriental culture led to the publication of many books about daily life in West Asian countries.
 Souks, bazaars and the trappings of trade feature prominently in paintings and engravings, works of fiction and travel writing.

-Shopping at a bazaar or market-place remains a central feature of daily life in many Middle-Eastern and South Asian cities and towns and the bazaar remains the beating heart of West Asian and South Asian life; in the Middle East, souks tend to be found in a city's old quarter.
+Shopping at a bazaar or market-place remains a central feature of daily life in many West and South Asian cities and towns and the bazaar remains the beating heart of West Asian and South Asian life; in West Asia, souks tend to be found in a city's old quarter.
 Bazaars and souks are often important tourist attractions.
 A number of bazaar districts have been listed as UNESCO World Heritage Sites due to their historical and/or architectural significance.